 That is nearly 18.5% of all the waste that ends up in landfills over the course of a year too.

 We can do better and one of the easiest ways to do better is to seek out plastic alternatives which do the same job in your life but at far less cost to the planet.

 So, we thought we’d help with that and put together a list of plastic alternatives for you and your family to use.

 What Plastic Alternatives Can You Incorporate Into Your Life?

 There are many alternatives to plastics, depending, of course, on what you intend to use them for and they include:

-- Bamboo.
-We love bamboo as a plastic alternative as evidenced by our list of the best bamboo sunglasses.
-It’s completely biodegradable and can be used for a huge range of applications such as tableware, toothbrushes and more!
+We love bamboo as a plastic alternative.
+It’s completely biodegradable and can be used for a huge range of applications such as tableware, toothbrushes, and more!